ayvacs/gba.js.org/README.md

 ---

-**The older version of GBA Online which ran on walsh/gba is deprecated and no longer available on the website.
+**The older, legacy version of GBA Online is deprecated and no longer available on the website.
 The new version (Iodine) provides a better user interface and performance.
-The older version of GBA Online will no longer be able to view or download via GitHub.**
+The older version of GBA Online will no longer be able to view or download.**

 *Supported versions:* 1.x.x